 Barbury Castle Walks

-Barbury Castle Country Park is a Scheduled Ancient Monument, Local Nature Reserve and part of the North Wessex Downs Area of Outstanding Natural Beauty.
+Barbury Castle Country Park is a Scheduled Ancient Monument, Local Nature Reserve in the North Wessex Downs Area of Outstanding Natural Beauty.
 Part of the iron-age hillfort situated in the park has remained undisturbed since ancient times and is one of the best examples of its type.

 This circular walk takes you on a tour of the park which commands a splendid view across the Cotswolds and the River Severn.
 The walk can be started from the on site car park which can be found at postcode SN4 0QH for your sat navs.